RonenNess/Shaku/README.md

 Blend Modes are different methods to blend new rendering with the existing buffer / texture we draw on.

-The following screenshot illustrate the different blend modes *Shaku* supports, and how it would look like when using them:
+The following screenshot demonstrate the different blend modes *Shaku* supports, and how it would look like when using them:

 ![BlendModes](docs/resources/blend-modes.png)